dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 In this section, we provide some sample queries of different complexity to illustrate the usage of Gravsearch.

-### Getting all the Components of a Compound resource
+### Getting All the Components of a Compound Resource

 In order to get all the components of a compound resource, the following Gravsearch query can be sent to the API.